 Johanna is an award-winning author and the founder of StoryProjects.
 She works with diverse communities to create works that promote empathy and bring landscapes and culture to life, through story.
 Interested in hybrid storytelling, Johanna fuses fiction, poetry, podcasting, social research and theatre.
 No two weeks are the same which is just how she likes it.

-Jess Ong - Podcast Producer + Host and Online Producer
+Jess Ong - Podcast Host and Producer, Story Producer

 Jess is a bit of a busy body and likes to ask a lot of questions, a curiosity that serves her well when digging for stories and new best friends.
 While nattering away as a presenter on ABC Radio, Jess is also a Communications Manager in the private sector.
 When time permits, she flirts with the world of audio storytelling.